 As many of my readers may already know, I took a course last year in which we watched and wrote about Game of Thrones.
 On my House Lorch blog, I wrote through the complete sixth season and feel like I should dust off my keyboard and continue on now that season 7 has officially premiered.
-Feel free to catch up on all of my thoughts about previous seasons at my House Lorch site or even my classmates at the Scholars of the Throne website.
+Feel free to catch up on all of my thoughts about previous seasons at my House Lorch site or even those of my classmates at the Scholars of the Throne website.
 All future Game of Thrones blogs will live right here on TheSmallScreenScholar.com.

 Before reading on, be sure to have seen the most recent episode of Game of Thrones, as spoilers may await you in the coming lines.

 As one would expect with Game of Thrones, there was a lot to be excited about within the Season 7 premiere.
 Arya is continuing her mission of revenge with one of the bloodiest season openers of the show while Dany and Cersei are drawing up their strategy maps (quite literally in Cersei’s case), Jon attempts to take the reigns in the North, and Samwell is almost literally knee deep in shit.
 We even had a cameo appearance from Ed Sheeran who, along with his merry band of soldiers, seemed much too kind to be rocking Lannister colors.
 Without doubt, this premiere is setting us up for what is sure to be an epic season.